unsw-restech/restech-docs/docs/using_katana/index.rst

 System Configuration
 --------------------

-- rpm based Linux OSes.
+- RPM based Linux OSes.
 RedHat on the management plane, CentOS on the nodes.
 - PBSPro_ version 19.1.3
-- Large global scratch at /srv/scratch, local scratch at $TMPDIR
+- Large global scratch at /srv/scratch, local scratch at :code:`$TMPDIR`
-- 12,24,48,100,200 hour queues with prioritisation
+- 12,24,48,100,200 hour :code:`walltime` queues with prioritisation - the longer the :code:`walltime` you request, the longer you will wait for it to run.

 .. _compute_resources: